kevinstarmack/CS5130---Advanced-Software-Engineering/Milestone #3/Final_Report.md

 	* Technical limitations were large, in the fact that this is still a theoretical topic without much documentation to back it up.
 I wanted to have a challenge.
 I lacked the proper background knowledge going into the project.
 * What you should have done if you had more time
 	* If I had more time (perhaps another semester), I would have liked to be able to test out other software or read other papers.
 Most importantly, I would want to have a trained classifier

+* __Basic Research Questions - Answered__
+	1. Can text classification and part of speech tagging be the key to bridging the gap between formal and natural languages?
+		* Yes, it does appear that these 2 technologies can be used in conjunction in order to do so.
+Based off of studying and learning the subject, it is very possible.
+	2. Is it possible to implement this in an automated fashion?
+		* Papers have shown that automated Requirements tools are possible, and I was close to implementing a classifier for specifically temporal requirements.
+I believe with more time and study this could have been achieved.
+	3. How difficult will it be generating test cases for temporal requirements?
+		* This part was difficult for me.
+In fact I was not really able to make much headway on that as I was very pre-occupied with the text classifier aspect of the project.

 ## Discussion
 * Future work